kollins077-max/ERES/README.md

 start_time end_time
 ```

-The executable writes the Historical-SCC result for every query to the specified output file.
+The executable writes the Window-SCC result for every query to the specified output file.

 ## How to Use It